 Question: "Why does Christ's righteousness need to be imputed to us?"

-Then in Matthew 5:21-48, He proceeds to radically redefine the law from mere outward conformity which characterized the ‘righteousness’ of the Pharisees, to an obedience of both outward and inward conformity.
-He uses the phrase, “You have heard it said, but I say unto you…” to differentiate between the way people heard the law taught from how Jesus is reinterpreting it.
-Obeying the law is more than simply abstaining from killing, committing adultery and breaking oaths.
+Then, in Matthew 5:21–48, He proceeds to radically redefine the law from mere outward conformity, which characterized the “righteousness” of the Pharisees, to an obedience of both outward and inward conformity.
+He says, “You have heard it said, but I say unto you” to differentiate between the way people heard the law taught from how Jesus is reinterpreting it.
+Obeying the law is more than simply abstaining from killing, committing adultery, and breaking oaths.
 It’s also not getting angry with your brother, not lusting in your heart, and not making insincere oaths.
 At the end of all this, we learn that we must exceed the righteousness of the Pharisees, and that comes from being perfect.

-At this point, the natural response is: “But I can’t be perfect” which is absolutely true.
-In another place in Matthew’s Gospel, Jesus summarizes the law of God down to two commandments: Love the Lord your God with all your heart, soul, mind and strength and love your neighbor as yourself (Matthew 22:37-40).
-This is certainly an admirable goal, but has anyone ever loved the Lord with all their heart, soul, mind and strength and their neighbor as themselves?
-Everything we do, say and think has to be done, said and thought from love for God and love for neighbor.
+At this point, the natural response is “But I can’t be perfect,” which is absolutely true.
+In another place in Matthew’s Gospel, Jesus summarizes the Law of God with two commandments: Love the Lord your God with all your heart, soul, mind, and strength and love your neighbor as yourself (Matthew 22:37–40).
+This is certainly an admirable goal, but has anyone ever loved the Lord with all his heart, soul, mind, and strength and his neighbor as himself?
+Everything we do, say, and think has to be done, said, and thought from love for God and love for neighbor.
 If we are completely honest with ourselves, we have to admit that we have never achieved this level of spirituality.

-That’s why Jesus lived a perfect life in full obedience to the law of God in thought, word and deed.
-Jesus’ mission wasn’t simply to die on the cross for our sins, but also to live a life of perfect righteousness.
+That’s why Jesus lived a perfect life in full obedience to the law of God in thought, word, and deed.
+Jesus’ mission wasn’t simply to die on the cross for our sins but also to live a life of perfect righteousness.
 Theologians refer to this as the “active and passive obedience of Christ.”
 Active obedience refers to Christ’s life of sinless perfection.
 Everything He did was perfect.
 Passive obedience refers to Christ’s submission to the crucifixion.
 He went willingly to the cross and allowed Himself to be crucified without resisting (Isaiah 53:7).
-His passive obedience pays our sin debt before God, but it is the active obedience that really saves us and gives us the perfection God requires.
+His passive obedience pays our sin debt before God, but it is the active obedience that gives us the perfection God requires.

-By having the righteousness of Christ imputed to us, we can be perfect, as God is perfect.
+By having the righteousness of Christ imputed to us, we can be seen as sinless, as Jesus is sinless.
 It is not, therefore, our perfection, but His.
 When God looks at the Christian, He sees the holiness, perfection, and righteousness of Christ.
-Therefore, we can say with confidence “I am perfect, as God is perfect.”
+Therefore, we can say with confidence, “I am sinless, as Jesus is sinless.”

 © Copyright 2002-2014 Got Questions Ministries.